finalv2/cwp-decap-test/strategies/keep-inquiry-families-engaged-over-time.md

 ## This strategy in action

 * **Frederick County, MD** keeps families engaged even when they take time to complete applications.
-More families take six or more months to apply than complete the application right away.
+More families take 6 or more months to apply than complete the application right away.
 If a family completes PRIDE training but doesn't submit an application within a year, they take a PRIDE refresher.
 Frederick County also sends interested families a list of 12 ways to support youth without becoming foster parents.
 They also have recruiters conduct foster parent training.
 This helps families feel more comfortable as they start the process.
 * **Fairfax County, VA** keeps all inquiries open.
-They’ve found that families take an average of two to three years to move from inquiry to application.
+They’ve found that families take an average of 2 to 3 years to move from inquiry to application.
 They track families who aren't ready due to short-term issues like a move and set reminders to check in afterward.
 They also have recruitment team members join a family’s initial home visit for a warm introduction to the licensor.
 * **Washington, D.C.** adds new inquiries to their newsletter and checks in with families quarterly.
 They don't close inquiries and sometimes have families become licensed after being on their inquiry list for a decade.
 * **Michigan** sends interested families an email newsletter with agency news, information about children and youth that need placements, and ways to get involved.
 They use electronic calendar reminders to track check-ins with potential foster families.
 * **Oklahoma** checks back with inquiry families within a week, at 14 days, and at 30 days.
-* **Ohio** requires all inquiries to receive a response within seven days and has developed a packet of materials for new inquiries.
+* **Ohio** requires all inquiries to receive a response within 7 days and has developed a packet of materials for new inquiries.